Request Access to Climatiqs data tool kit.

 ^G = gY

-• The matrix ĝ contains emissions factors that are multiplied to final demand, represented by matrix “Y” in order to obtain a matrix of total GHG emissions by sector represented by “G.”
+• The matrix ĝ contains emission factors that are multiplied to final demand, represented by matrix “Y” in order to obtain a matrix of total GHG emissions by sector which is represented by “G.”

-• For other basic MRIO calculations look at PyMrio documentation and for more details, refer to Miller and Blair (2009).
+• For other basic MRIO calculations look at PyMrio documentation.
+For more details, refer to Miller and Blair (2009).

 How are spend-based emission factors represented?

-Obtained spend-based emission factors are expressed in basic prices (price at the factory gate without taxes) and incorporate upstream emissions, therefore, accounting for the effects of global trade.
-The use and end-of-life phases are excluded.
+Obtained spend-based emission factors are expressed in either basic prices (at the factory gate, including only cost of production) or purchaser prices (at the shop shelf, including tax, transport and trade margins).
+This means they incorporate upstream emissions, therefore accounting for the effects of global trade, but exclude use and end-of-life phases.

 The different types of EE MRIOTs

-To account for differences across regions and economic sectors, there are several different IOTs available, such as WIOD (Timmer et al. 2015), EXIOBASE3 (Stadler et al. 2018), GTAP (Andrew and Peters, 2013), EORA (Lenzen at al. 2013).
+To account for differences across regions and economic sectors, there are several different IOTs available, such as WIOD (Timmer et al. 2015), EXIOBASE3 (Stadler et al. 2018), GTAP (Andrew and Peters, 2013), EORA (Lenzen at al. 2013) and others.

 Let’s talk about limitations and uncertainty